alanng10/class-lang/Doc/Article/Word/a.md

 Word "view" has meaning that is presentation.

+Word "child" has meaning that is sub entity.

 Word "event" has meaning that is occurred.

 Word "status" has meaning that is kind of output.